amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

   return merged;
 }
 ```
-As you can see, it has two functions `sort` and `merges`.
+As you can see, it has two functions `sort` and `merge`.
 Merge is an auxiliary function that runs once through the collection `a` and `b`, so it's running time is O(n).
 Let's apply the Master Method to find the running time.

 ## Mater Method for Mergesort